liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed operations that have Fields class as reference from the StorageAdapter interface
+### Removed Operations That Used the `Fields` Class from the `StorageAdapter` Interface
 - **Date:** 2015-Feb-11
 - **JIRA Ticket:** LPS-53021

 #### What changed?

-All operations that used to have Fields class as reference were removed from StorageAdapter interface.
+All operations that used the `Fields` class has been removed from the `StorageAdapter` interface.

 #### Who is affected?

-This affects developers who have written code that calls directly those operations.
+This affects developers who have written code that directly calls these operations.

 #### How should I update my code?

-You should replace your code to use DDMFormValues class instead of the Fields class.
+You should replace your code to use the `DDMFormValues` class instead of the `Fields` class.

 #### Why was this change made?

-This change was made due deprecation of the Fields class.
+This change has been made due to the deprecation of the `Fields` class.

 ---------------------------------------